bbc/newslabs-datastringer/police.uk/README.md

 This is the first source we're going to use.
 Classic API, returns very simple and clear JSON.

+##Todo
+- Run some stats analysis on the data-props so we know which story we would be pursuing
+- From there, list the criteria we will give to the datastringer

 ###Local stories about police forces

 - ``GET data.police.uk/api/forces/leicestershire/people`` lists senior officers.
 I'd like to be notified when there's a change in the team.